syrkis/miiii/paper/main.typ

 == Model Performance

 @trainig_acc show the training and validation accuracy on $cal(T)_"miiii"$ over time.
-The model achieved perfect accuracy of 1 on the validation set across all 29 tasks.
-This is by the training loss in @training_loss.
+The model achieves a perfect accuracy of 1 on the validation set across all 29 tasks.
+The cross-entropy loss in @training_loss echoes this.
 In short—and to use the terminology of #cite(<power2022>, form:"prose", style:"american-psychological-association")—the model "grokked" on all tasks.
 Interestingly, tasks corresponding to modulo 2, 3, 5, and 7 generalized in succession, while the remaining 25 tasks generalized around epoch #num(40000) in no particular order.
-This might suggests that the model initially learned solutions for the simpler tasks and later developed a more general computational strategy that allowed it to generalize across the remaining, more complex tasks.
+This might suggest that the model initially learned solutions for the simpler tasks and later developed a more general computational strategy that allowed it to generalize across the remaining, more complex tasks.

 #figure(
   stack(